RosettaCommons/documentation/Visualization.md

 ## TODO

-- expand
-- cite Evan's papers
-- more info about PymolMover
+- more info about PymolMover?
 - is the flag -membrane_new:view_in_pymol still relevant and used?
-- what about the VisualizeMembraneMover???
-Better for Chimera; if you have Pymol, use PymolMover instead
-- add an image here?
+- link to a video of how to use it

 ## Metadata